 - The requesting label must separate PX sales from other accounts on sales sheets.

 Initial pre-orders of digital albums are not counted towards certification.
-Pre-orders only count towards certification after the album is released to the public, and the consumer receives a copy of the digital album.
+Pre-orders only count towards certification after the album is released, and the user receives a copy of the digital album.

 Labels are required to identify all bundled sales when submitting for certification.
 Albums bundled (“Added Value”) with other products (e.g. concert tickets, merchandise, etc.) and sold to consumers can be eligible under RIAA’s Gold & Platinum Program if they meet the following requirements: